dotnet/docs/docs/fundamentals/apicompat/previews.md

 When building against an experimental API, the compiler will produce an error.
 Each feature that is marked as experimental will have its own separate diagnostic ID.
-In order to express consent to consuming, you suppress the specific diagnostic.
+In order to express consent to using them, you suppress the specific diagnostic.
 You can do that via any of the means for suppressing diagnostics, but the recommended way is to add the diagnostic to the project's `<NoWarn>` property.